swilhoit/cake/public/models/README.md

-# Local 3D Models for Development
+# Development 3D Model Files

-This directory contains local copies of 3D models for development purposes.
+This directory is for storing local copies of 3D model files (.glb) for **development purposes only**.

-When developing locally, CORS issues may prevent loading models directly from Google Cloud Storage.
-The application is configured to look for models in this directory when running in development mode.
+## Usage During Development

+When working on the application locally, you can place GLB models in this directory to allow convenient testing without needing to access cloud storage.
+The models here will **not** be used as fallbacks in production.

+The development tooling is designed to recognize when you're working in a local environment (`localhost` or `127.0.0.1`) and will prioritize loading from Google Cloud Storage.

-## Model Naming
+## Model File Requirements

-To make a model available locally, place the `.glb` file in this directory with the exact same filename as the one referenced in the application.
-For example:
+1. Use the exact same filenames as in your Google Cloud Storage bucket
+2. Only use GLB format files
+3. Keep models optimized for web (smaller file size)

+## Supported Models

+Place models with these exact filenames:

-- strawberry.glb
+- `nemo.glb`
-- nemo.glb
+- `strawberry.glb`
-- princess.glb
+- `princess.glb`
-- spongebob1.glb
+- `spongebob1.glb`
-- turkey.glb
+- `turkey.glb`

-## How It Works

-When the application detects it's running in a development environment (localhost), it will first attempt to load models from Google Cloud Storage.
-If that fails due to CORS issues, it will automatically fall back to checking for a local copy in this directory.

-No code changes are required - just place the models here and the app will find them.
+## Important Note

+The production application ONLY uses models from Google Cloud Storage.
+This directory is solely to make development and testing more efficient.